GT-NAGARAJ/AWS-PROJECT/README.md

 ## About Dynamodb Database

-What Is Amazon DynamoDB?
+> What Is Amazon DynamoDB?
 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.

 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

 With DynamoDB, you can create database tables that can store and retrieve any amount of data and serve any level of request traffic.

 You can scale up or scale down your tables' throughput capacity without downtime or performance degradation.

 You can use the AWS Management Console to monitor resource utilization and performance metrics.

-DynamoDB automatically spreads the data and traffic for your tables over a sufficient number of servers to handle your throughput and storage requirements, while maintaining consistent and fast performance.
+DynamoDB automatically spreads the data and traffic for your tables over a sufficient number of servers to handle your throughput and storage requirements,while maintaining consistent and fast performance.

 All of your data is stored on solid-state disks (SSDs) and is automatically replicated across multiple Availability Zones in an AWS Region, providing built-in high availability and data durability.

-Core Components of Amazon DynamoDB
+- Core Components of Amazon DynamoDB
-In DynamoDB, tables, items, and attributes are the core components that you work with.
-A table is a collection of items, and each item is a collection of attributes.
-DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.
+  - In DynamoDB, tables, items, and attributes are the core components that you work with.
+  - A table is a collection of items, and each item is a collection of attributes.
+  - DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.

 The following are the basic DynamoDB components:

-Tables – Similar to other database systems, DynamoDB stores data in tables.
-A table is a collection of data.
-For example, see the example table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
-You could also have a Cars table to store information about vehicles that people drive.

-Items – Each table contains zero or more items.
-An item is a group of attributes that is uniquely identifiable among all of the other items.
-In a People table, each item represents a person.
-For a Cars table, each item represents one vehicle.
-Items in DynamoDB are similar in many ways to rows, records, or tuples in other database systems.
-In DynamoDB, there is no limit to the number of items you can store in a table.

-Attributes – Each item is composed of one or more attributes.
-An attribute is a fundamental data element, something that does not need to be broken down any further.
-For example, an item in a People table contains attributes called PersonID, LastName, FirstName, and so on.
-For a Department table, an item might have attributes such as DepartmentID, Name, Manager, and so on.
-Attributes in DynamoDB are similar in many ways to fields or columns in other database systems.
+- Tables
+- Items
+- Attributes

 ## Creating a Dynamodb Database

 To connect the app to a database, you first need to create one!
 To do this, you'll use DynamoDB.

-Search for DynamoDB in the search bar at the top.
+- Search for DynamoDB in the search bar at the top.
 Choose DynamoDB.

-At the left choose Tables.
+- At the left choose Tables.
 Choose Create table.

-For the Table name paste in Employees.
+- For the Table name paste in Employees.
 For the Primary key paste in id.

-Choose Create.
+- Choose Create.

 > As we have created our Dynamodb table we will alter this and add items to it through the `Employee directory application which will be running in the EC2 instance` after we have added any item we will again come back to the DynamoDB Dashboard to view the final table.